DanielMartinez5/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.6/Module 6 Lab.md

 ![MultiSpec](figures/MultiSpec.png "MultiSpec")

-5. From the menu bar, choose Project -> New Project.
+5. From the menu bar, choose File -> New Project.
 Click OK.
 The Project window will open.

+5. Set project options opens, accept all the defaults,click ok -> Project window opens

 6. Now you will begin to select training areas.
 Again, these will be homogeneous areas.
 Start with the forested area.
 Simply drag a small rectangular area within the forested portion of the image.
 Note that in the Project box the coordinates (row and column numbers) of the upper left corner and the lower right corner of the selected area appear the box near the bottom.
 Click Add that field to the list.
 The Define Class and/or Field Description window opens.